 Programme recruits access high-quality Initial Teacher Education (ITE) aligned with opportunities for industrial or academic placements, subject updating and Technical and Knowledge Skills Enhancement (TKSE).
 The resulting cohort of new teachers and potential leaders will be well equipped to work towards outstanding provision in the sector for learners on technical routes.

-The candidates will study for and be expected to achieve a:
+The candidates will study for and be expected to achieve either a:

 - Post Graduate Certificate of Education (PGCE) (Level 7), but depending on the provider this may lead to the Professional Graduate Certificate in Education (ProfGCE) (Level 6)

-- OR Diploma in Education and Training (DET) (Level 5).
+- Diploma in Education and Training (DET) (Level 5).